College Regulations & Guidelines

 Chewing Gum is forbidden in all areas of the College.

-Whilst First and Second Years are only permitted to leave school at lunchtime on receipt of a letter seeking permission for same (First Years are only allowed out to go home at lunchtime), Third to Sixth Years are generally allowed out at lunchtime.
+First, Second, Third and Fourth Years are not permitted to leave school at lunchtime.
+Fifth and Sixth Years are generally allowed out at lunchtime.
 If parents (of students in these years) do not want their son to leave the College Grounds at lunchtime they are asked to state this in writing, otherwise parental consent is presumed.

 Leaving school at lunchtime can be a cause for concern.
 It is impractical for the College to monitor students’ behaviour when outside the school grounds at lunchtime.
 The responsibility for the behaviour of the students therefore falls upon the individual student and his parents.